Girlington Road, Bradford, West Yorkshire BD8 9NR

 All classrooms and group rooms use stimulating, effective and appropriate visual displays and resources which seek to enhance the learning of all our pupils.

-Claire Hussain: Teacher of the Deaf (Joint Lead)
+Mrs R. Hussain: Teacher of the Deaf (Joint Lead) (p/t)

-Helen Walford: Teacher of the Deaf (in training)
+Mrs H. Walford: Teacher of the Deaf (in training) (p/t)

 Speech and Language Therapy

-A Speech and Language Therapist works one morning a week within the ARC.
-Her work involves carrying out both formal and informal assessments to identify progress and future targets and delivering 1:1 and group speech and language sessions specifically related to these targets.
+We have two Specialist Speech and Language Therapist who both work one morning a week within the ARC.
+Their work involves carrying out both formal and informal assessments, to identify progress and future targets, and delivering one to one and group speech and language sessions, specifically related to these targets.
 In addition, joint planning and target setting with Teachers of the Deaf ensures that the speech and language targets are built into the day to day curriculum to meet individuals’ needs.

-An educational audiologist works closely with the ARC and provides regular support and training to staff.
+An educational audiologist works closely with the ARC and provides regular support and training to staff as well as with transition to secondary school.

 Parent Involvement Officer